This section provides guidance for coding transit routes.

 The attributes that are utilized in coding are as follows:

-• NAME - operator name and route number
+• NAME - operator name with route number ("MARTA 180" and "MARTA 180 GMC")

 • MODE - mode number of route